Vote Rambo for Sheriff. Day-one ready leadership to restore order and lead change!

 Your elected Sheriff is distinct from other policing agencies.
 Even with the best comprehensive planning, the supplementary powers of police protection seldom conforms to the voice of affected citizens.
 A police chief's real solutions can become subordinate to the political policy and direction of a mayor, city council members, county commissioners, and even special interests.
 Direct responses to senseless violence and crime being delayed by elected officials with no training, certification, or experience as a peace officer.

-Now, more than ever, Fulton citizens must be able to call upon their elected constitutional official who has a greater level of authority to combat the threats of hybrid crime with the most direct action.
+Now, more than ever, Fulton citizens must be able to call upon their elected constitutional official who has a greater level of sovereign authority to combat crime and during a declared emergency with the most direct action.

 As specified in Article IX, Section 1, Paragraph III, Georgia's Constitution is the primary source of Sheriff authority designating him as one of four mandatory constitutional and county officers.
 Unilaterally, the Georgia General Assembly under O.C.G.A.
 15-16-1 (a) and O.C.G.A.
 15-16-10 unequivocally vest the Fulton County Sheriff as the basic law enforcement officer with the primary mission of combating crime with law enforcement, investigative, court, and corrections authority.

 Furthermore, the Sheriff's sovereign decision making authority is deeply interwoven in numerous federal and state court rulings.
 Counties (nor federal or local governing authorities) cannot exercise power or influence over how the Sheriff executes his constitutionally mandated functions.
 As the Attorney General of Georgia cited in a 1977 Official Opinion No.77-830:

 “The Sheriff has the duty and right to enforce laws.
 In exercising these duties and powers and acting as a conservator of the peace within his county, a Sheriff has the right and duty to enforce the laws enacted for the protection of the lives, persons, property, health, and morals of the people."